-RAINIER was tasked with the following:
+Rainier was tasked with the following:

-- 1. Investigate all features which fall within the survey area, defined as: - Offshore of the seaward-most of the following: - The Navigational Area Limit Line (NALL), defined as the seaward-most of the 4m contour and the buffer line 0.8mm at chart scale offshore of the MHW line (32m in the case of areas covered by chart 17405 and 17406). - The inshore limit of MBES bathymetry necessary for an overlap of approximately one multibeam swath width with "good" LIDAR data. - Any navigationally significant features or areas inshore of these limits, as defined by the FOO and/or CO. - 2.
+- 1. Investigate all features which fall within the survey area, defined as: - Offshore of the seaward-most of the following: - o The Navigational Area Limit Line (NALL), defined as the seaward-most of the 4m contour and the buffer line 0.8mm at chart scale offshore of the MHW line (32m in the case of areas covered by chart 17405 and 17406). - o The inshore limit of MBES bathymetry necessary for an overlap of approximately one multibeam swath width with "good" LIDAR data. - Any navigationally significant features or areas inshore of these limits, as defined by the FOO and/or CO. - 2.
 AWOIS items: Evaluate all items. - Those items determined to have been adequately covered by LIDAR need not be investigated further.
-(The FOO and/or CO will make this decision.) - Those items which are inshore of the 4m contour or the 0.8mm buffer will be evaluated for navigational significance (as determined by the FOO and/or CO) and investigated as required. - All items offshore of the 4m contour and 0.8mm buffer, and not adequately covered by LIDAR, will be investigated by RAINIER. - Document the disposition of all AWOIS items, whether investigated by RAINIER or not, in the Pydro PSS. - 3.
+(The FOO and/or CO will make this decision.) - Those items which are inshore of the 4m contour or the 0.8mm buffer will be evaluated for navigational significance (as determined by the FOO and/or CO) and investigated as required. - All items offshore of the 4m contour and 0.8mm buffer, and not adequately covered by LIDAR, will be investigated by Rainier. - Document the disposition of all AWOIS items, whether investigated by Rainier or not, in the Pydro PSS. - 3.
 LIDAR Investigations: - Investigate features identified by Tenix LADS that are safe to approach. - 4.
 All investigations are contingent on safety and significance to navigation

-RAINIER used the following approach to for Lidar feature management:
+Rainier used the following approach to for Lidar feature management:

 - 1. The lidar investigation HOB files provided by Tenix LADS for each lidar survey were parsed to produce a custom, sheet-wide lidar investigation HOB file. - 2.
-The resultant lidar investigation HOB file was then imported into Pydro for further evaluation. - 3.
-In Pydro investigations were reviewed by survey managers, mentors and FOO to determine - Whether they were navigationally significant, - safe to approach - or were going to be covered by mainscheme SWMB. - 4.
-If the items were safe to approach, determined to be navigationally significant, and were not going to be covered by SWMB, they were designated as RAINIER investigation items.
-These items were then identified on the composite shoreline reference document and specifically investigated by RAINIER personnel.
-This investigation wais typically accomplished either during a traditional "shoreline window" period at or with the tilted Reson 8125 during stages of higher tide. - 5.
+The resultant lidar investigation HOB file was then imported into Pydro for further evaluation.
+These lidar investigations are also brought into the Original_Comp_Source.hob in Notebook. - 3.
+In Pydro and/or CARIS, investigations were reviewed by survey managers, mentors and FOO to determine - Whether they were navigationally significant, - safe to approach - or were going to be covered by mainscheme SWMB. - 4.
+If the items were safe to approach, determined to be navigationally significant, and were not going to be covered by SWMB, they were designated as Rainier investigation items.
+These items were then identified on the composite shoreline reference document and specifically investigated by Rainier personnel.
+This investigation wais typically accomplished either during a traditional "shoreline window" period at or with the tilted Reson 8125 during stages of higher tide.
+Submerged investigations were often developed with VBES star patterns and if safe, later by SWMB. - 5.
 AWOIS items were also opened in MapInfo and Pydro and evaluated for investigation. - All AWOIS items that were identified and adequately covered by LIDAR data were noted as such and were not investigated further. - All other AWOIS items were investigated, contingent on safety.

-Deliverables for lidar investigation items are the Pydro PSS including all AWOIS items, and the survey feature report.
-If the items were not investigated for any reason, i.e. unsafe to approach or not navigationally significant, a note stating this will be included with the feature.
-Significant features in need of charting located while resolving lidar investigations are also included in the submission CARIS notebook HOB files
+Since lidar investigation are rolled into the composite source hob files, deliverables for lidar investigation items are simply the standard CARIS Notebook submission files .
+If the items were not investigated for any reason, i.e. unsafe to approach or not navigationally significant, a note stating this will be included with the feature's remarks field.